dthx2710/Dolicon-Blue-Archive/src/pages/student/fuuka.md

 defType: Heavy Armour
 combatEnvironment:
   desert: Good
-  indoor: Good
+  indoor: Bad
-  outdoor: Bad
+  outdoor: Good
 exSkill:
   exCost: 5
-  exText: Distributes food to her allies and they move to eat it.
-Her allies who
+  exText: Distributes food to her allies and they move to eat it, recovering 109%
-    have acquired food will be restored their HP (M).
+    healing power.
-normalText: For a set amount of time, the ally's defense stats with the highest maximum HP will be increased (S) for a (S) period of time.
+normalText: Every 20 seconds, increases the defense of an ally with the highest maximum HP by 18.1% (16 sec).
-enhancedText: "Increases her healing power
+enhancedText: Increases healing power by 14%.
-  (S).                                                        "
-subText: Increases all allies's attack power (S).
+subText: Increases allies' resistance by 9.1%.
 ---